frec3044/environmental-justice/README.md

 This repository is a template for the environmental justice module.
-This is the fourth module of FREC 3044 Environmental Data Science, intended to use tidyverse skills to perform basic modeling in R.

 ## assignment

 All work for this assignment is in the `assignment` directory.
-Code is contained in the `env-justice.qmd` notebook, and final rendered output files (`climate-change.md` and associated files) are in the `assignment` directory as well.
+Code is contained in the `env-justice.qmd` notebook.
 The general rubric you will be graded on is found in the `rubric.md` file.

 ## Special files

-Additionally this repository, and all student repositories, includes most of the special files found here:
+Additionally, this repository, and all student repositories, includes most of the special files found here:

+- `assignment/data/city_date.csv` is data used in the assignment with demography and environmental data for different cities across the U.S.
+- `env-justice-tutorial.qmd` is a tutorial guiding students through the skills used in the assignment.
+It is an extension of <https://boettiger-lab.github.io/nasa-topst-env-justice/tutorials/R/1-intro-R.html>

 ### Common files

 - `README.md` this file, a general overview of the repository in markdown format.
+- `presentation.html` and `presentation.qmd` are the introduction presentation for the module
 - `lesson.md` a description of the assignment.
 - `rubric.md` the rubric for how the module will be accessed.
 - `.gitignore` Optional file, ignore common file types we don't want to accidentally commit to GitHub.
 Most projects should use this.